 Only 2 out of the 12 MID Counties - Kanawha and Clay - noted landslides as a high risk.
-We note in this assessment that qualitative data on losses to landslides is sparse and not easily available.
-However, this does not undercut the risk the state faces from landslide events, especially those that occur simultaneously with or as a result of flooding.
-Further research and analysis are needed to accurately quantify infrastructure at risk but based on historical occurrence alone - mitigation measures to prevent losses from landslides would benefit many areas of the state.
+We note in this assessment that qualitative data on losses to landslides and land subsidence is sparse and not easily available.
+However, this does not undercut the risk the state faces from landslide or subsidence events, especially those that occur simultaneously with or as a result of flooding or the impact of mining activity on surface and subsurface stability.
+Further research and analysis are needed to accurately quantify infrastructure, life, or property at risk but based on historical occurrence alone - mitigation measures to prevent losses from landslides or subsidence would benefit many areas of the state.